MapPFN: Learning Causal Perturbation Maps in Context: Results

+\paragraph{Synthetic pre-training enables zero-shot recovery of differentially expressed genes} \autoref{tab:singlecell_benchmark} compares a single MapPFN pre-trained on the synthetic biological prior against baselines trained from scratch on two biologically distinct single-cell perturbation datasets.
+On the melanoma dataset, MapPFN recovers differentially expressed genes zero-shot, achieving on-par AUPRC and the best MR. On the leukemia dataset, distributional metrics degrade and MR indicates an overshoot of the ground-truth effect, which we attribute to the dataset containing only 26 perturbation targets, with the remainder being downstream marker genes.
+In contrast, both the synthetic prior and the melanoma dataset consist of genes within a shared regulatory mechanism (\autoref{fig:prior_coverage} in \autoref{sec:additional_results}).
+Fine-tuning compensates for this, as shown below.

+\paragraph{Fine-tuning improves perturbation prediction performance across biological contexts} Fine-tuned MapPFN achieves best PDS, MR and AUPRC on both datasets, and best performance on all metrics except $\text{W}_2$ on the leukemia dataset, yielding further improvements over pre-trained MapPFN across metrics and datasets (\autoref{tab:singlecell_benchmark}).
+To isolate the contribution of synthetic pre-training, we compare fine-tuned MapPFN against a randomly initialized variant trained directly on real single-cell perturbation data, without synthetic pre-training.
+Random initialization performs worse on all metrics except $\text{W}_2$ across both datasets, suggesting that meta-learning perturbation prediction on diverse synthetic causal mechanisms improves performance across distinct biological contexts.

-\paragraph{Learning from interventional experiments in context improves performance over observational data alone} We evaluate whether \modelname benefits from improved identifiability by conditioning on interventional data.
-Specifically, we ablate the effect of providing a set of interventional distributions $\mathcal{C}$ versus the zero-shot setting, where $\mathcal{C} = \emptyset$.
-As shown in \autoref{tab:singlecell_fewshot}, conditioning on interventional distributions consistently improves performance over using only observational data and a treatment identifier alone.
-Since the model architecture is held fixed, this gain can be attributed to the interventional context rather than architectural differences.
-Because the zero-shot setting requires training baselines on a reduced dataset that excludes all perturbations of the hold-out context, we report their zero-shot performance separately in~\autoref{sec:appendix_experiments},~\autoref{tab:singlecell_zeroshot}.
+\paragraph{Interventional context improves performance over observational data alone} We evaluate whether MapPFN benefits from improved identifiability by conditioning on interventional data.
+Specifically, we ablate the effect of providing a set of interventional distributions $\mathcal{C}$ versus the observational-only setting, where $\mathcal{C} = \emptyset$.
+As shown in \autoref{tab:frangieh_ablation}, conditioning on interventional distributions improves performance across all metrics over using only observational data.
+Since the model architecture remains unchanged, this gain can be attributed to the interventional context rather than architectural differences.
+This suggests that interventional context enables MapPFN to learn perturbation-specific mappings not accessible from observational data alone.
+Performance further improves monotonically with the number of interventional experiments provided in context (see \autoref{fig:context_sizes} in \autoref{sec:additional_results}).

-To evaluate how the performance of \modelname scales with the amount of interventional experiments provided in context, we measure the Wasserstein distance for varying context sizes $K=|\mathcal{C}|$.
-As shown in \autoref{fig:context_sizes}, test performance improves monotonically as additional perturbation experiments are provided in context, with diminishing returns beyond four interventional experiments.
-This indicates that conditioning on interventional data enables the model to learn perturbation-specific mappings that are not accessible to approaches conditioning only on the treatment identifier or the observational distribution.